What should women pack for Morocco in October?

 Boutique hotels in Morocco

 Lavish in design and typically Moroccan, the following choices are ideal if you’re looking for luxury or boutique hotels.
 Five-star Riad Farnatchi is a hidden oasis in Marrakech and great for couples or families.
-This boutique riad is a favourite with celebrities and a luxurious way to enjoy Marrakech.
+This boutique riad is a favorite with celebrities and a luxurious way to enjoy Marrakech.

 A short walk from the popular market square of Djemaa-el-Fna is the breathtakingly beautiful Villa des Orangers.
 Enjoy magnificently stylish rooms, a rooftop pool, 18m heated outdoor pool and a lush courtyard garden.